Skip to main content

 Costs of Books

-I don’t feel enthused about it; but to make a book I would not be ashamed of, I would have to spend many hours revising, rewriting, stripping out hypertext features and deciding what should stay, reformatting for some arcane publisher workflow like EPUB (or worse).
-This is true whether it’s a big professional publication or a small boutique style, like the LessWrong anthologies—which are nice indeed, but I recall Oliver Habryka ballparking the necessary total effort at in the hundreds of man-hours.
+I don’t feel enthused about it; but to make a book I would not be ashamed of, I would have to spend many hours revising, rewriting, stripping out hypertext features and deciding what should stay, reformatting for some arcane publisher workflow like Microsoft Word or EPUB (or worse).3 This is true whether it’s a big professional publication or a small boutique style, like the LessWrong anthologies—which are nice indeed, but I recall Oliver Habryka ballparking the effort at hundreds of man-hours.
 (For already-written LW posts!)
 And while I was in the middle of that, if I wanted to write something else, well, now I would get to feel extra-guilty about procrastinating on The Book™.
 I definitely won’t have time or energy to follow up on weird anomalies or interesting new rabbit-holes, and even if my output appears unaffected by The Book™, I am in reality eating my intellectual seed-corn and gradually falling out of date, as I neglect the ordinary work of reading & discussion that may flower years later.
 (Authors who write books have a distinct tendency to ‘go stale’.)

 I finish all this, and then what?
 Now it has to spend months working its way through the pipeline, still a distraction, and then—mirabile dictu!—it is done.